ReagentX/Logria-py/README.md

 ![Logria Logo](/resources/branding/logria.svg)

-# Logria
+# Logria Python Proof of Concept

 A powerful CLI tool that puts log analytics at your fingertips.
+This is the Python Proof of Concept repository; the [main version](https://github.com/ReagentX/Logria/) is written in Rust.

 ## tl;dr